percona/pmm-doc/docs/deploy/index.md

 Using the generic PMM Client tarball.

 **cd** into the directory where you extracted the tarball contents.
-Then, run the `unistall` script:
+Then, run the `uninstall` script:

 ```
 $ ./uninstall